How to Use Dry Mode to Remove Humidity

 High humidity can make it more difficult to breathe, harder for your body to cool itself, and can encourage the growth of allergens, bacteria, and mold.
 In a less humid environment, you will feel more comfortable even if the air is warmer.

+When you turn on your mini split, or any air conditioner, it automatically removes some humidity from the air.
 While in cooling mode, warm indoor air is drawn over a coil that's filled with cold refrigerant.
 The refrigerant absorbs the heat from the indoor air, dramatically reducing its temperature.

-The moisture that's removed is referred to as condensate, and needs to be drained to a suitable location, sometimes with the aid of a condensate pump.
+The moisture that's removed is referred to as condensate and needs to be drained to a suitable location, sometimes with the aid of a condensate pump.